Averydimbulb79/GPCH_kanban/README.md

 ### Important

-Operational data is stored in the individual browser.
+Operational data belongs to the individual browser and computer.

-GitHub Pages hosts the application itself but does not store the Kanban data.
+GitHub Pages hosts the application itself but does not store the operational Kanban dataset.

-Data entered on one computer therefore does not automatically appear on another computer.
+Data entered on one computer therefore does not automatically synchronise with another computer.

-Version 5.5 introduced data export and import to provide backup and computer migration.

 ---